-In the third blog of our how-to series, we’ll look at how you can reduce Teams sprawl without restricting users’ ability to contribute, using ShareGate’s Teams management module.
+In the third blog of our how-to series, we’ll look at how you can reduce Teams sprawl without restricting users’ ability to contribute, using ShareGate’s Teams management tools.

 The main challenge we’ll be tackling in this post is the issue of “sprawl”.
 Left undealt with, sprawl can negatively impact user adoption, as well as their ability to collaborate on projects, and to find the resources they’re looking for.

 Table of contents

 Some believe the best way to prevent Teams sprawl is by limiting the end user’s ability to create teams or by putting in place a provisioning process that requires approval by IT admins before a team gets created.

 Unfortunately, this doesn’t solve the problem.
 Some users might get frustrated with the lack of flexibility and decide to use unapproved tools as it might be quicker and simpler.
 If there’s a will, there’s a way!